Tom Wolfe Has Died

 I remember that scene from the book too.

 Very dramatic with the Mercury Seven astronauts bravely considering the safety of the rockets they were to ride on.
 Indeed they had the "right stuff".SlipperySlope, about 8 years ago

 Neil Armstrong, Neal Stephenson, Neil Gaiman

 "The Right Stuff" by Tom Wolfe has quite a bit on this topic.
 The answer seems to be habitualizing or "adapting out" fear.
-According to the book, when John Glenn was launched into space for the first time, the situation was so familiar that his heart rate held at around 70bpm.megafaunasoft, about 8 years ago
+According to the book, when John Glenn was launched into space for the first time, the situation was so familiar that his heart rate held at around 70bpm.megafaunasoft, over 8 years ago

 Ask HN: What have you changed your mind about recently?